Scott Kinabalu Enduro Reviewed & Rated Review Facts

-The midsole of this shoe is where the comfort starts.
+The midsole of the shoes is where comfort starts.
 A layer of soft, molded, EVA Aerofoam+ foam sits atop the rugged outsole.
 Although not overly thick, the midsole offers good cushioning to the underfoot area.
 The midsole and outsole work together to create Scott’s eRide technology.
-This technology allows the shoe to flex in three different sections which creates a rocking chair motion.
+This technology allows the Scott Kinabalu Enduro to flex in three different sections which creates a rocking chair motion.
 It also promotes a midfoot strike which is preferred when negotiating hilly trails as runners tend to be more on their toes than their heels.

 One of the most negative aspects of this shoe is the weight.
-These shoes are quite a bit heavier than the average trail shoe.
+The shoe is quite a bit heavier than the average trail shoe.
 The average weight for the men’s shoe is 14.7 oz.
 For the women's shoe, the average weight is 13.4 oz.
-These shoes are not meant for racing.
+The shoe is not meant for racing.
 If going for a hike with friends or just doing some training on tough terrain, these shoes will probably be fine, but the weight will become noticeable if trying for speed or distance.

 The midsole cushioning

 of the Scott Kinabalu Enduro does a good job of providing a soft platform for the foot.
 28mm in the heel and 17mm in the forefoot give the shoe a plush feel.
 The fit was a little narrow for some and the shoe tapers toward the front with very little room to splay the toes.